Cantera/cantera-website/pages/tutorials/yaml/phases.rst

-If all of the elements to be added are either standard chemical elements or defined in the :ref:`elements <sec-yaml-guide-elements>` section of the current input file, the elements can be specified as a list of element symbols, e.g.:
+If all of the elements to be added are either standard chemical elements or defined in the :ref:`elements <sec-yaml-guide-elements>` section of the current input file, the elements can be specified as a list of element symbols.
+For
+example:

 .. code:: yaml